cs-au-dk/Artemis/docs/sections/server.rst

 There is a debug view which shows the internal browser, which is shown when the option ``--analysis-server-debug-view`` is given.

+The concolic advice mode is documented at :ref:`server-concolic-advice`.

 The API
 -------